-If we are truly able to predict, how come we repeatedly fail?
+If we are really able to predict, how is it that we repeatedly fail?

-How come that Wall Street ‘experts’ miss market crashes?
-In his Market Watch article, Brett Arends (August 24, 2015) noted that Wall Street experts failed to predict the housing bust, a majority of economist polled in early 2008 failed to predict the biggest recession in 70 years, all experts at the International Monetary Fund failed to predict the financial crisis, and since 2011 most Wall Street experts have missed the crashes in emerging market stocks and commodities.
+Why is it that ‘experts’ continually miss signs of looming disaster?
+In his Market Watch article, Brett Arends (August 24, 2015) noted that Wall Street experts failed to predict the housing bust, the majority of economists polled in early 2008 failed to predict the biggest recession in 70 years, all of the experts at the International Monetary Fund failed to predict the financial crisis, and since 2011 most Wall Street experts have missed the crashes in emerging market stocks and commodities.

-Most likely you are not a statistician, and have little interest in formulas, but understanding their conceptual meanings are critical to the way you engage when you are presented with predications, forecasting, and projections.
-In statistics there is this concept called margin of error.
+In statistics, there is a concept known as “margin of error."
 It tells us something about confidence levels and the degree of uncertainty one is accounting for when forecasting.

-The reality is every single time you see a forecast of some sort, someone built a model that includes mathematical assumptions, and estimated error.
-At the end of the day these are mostly determined by human judgment.
-Some judgments turn out to be more accurate than others, but apparently a lot of experts are really lousy at it.
+The reality is, every single forecast you see is built upon a model that includes mathematical assumptions, like estimated error.
+Generally, these are determined by human judgment.
+Some judgments turn out to be more accurate than others, but time has shown that even experts are pretty lousy at it.

-Fallacy one: variability matters.
-The first error lies in taking a projection too seriously, without heading its accuracy.
+Fallacy One: Variability matters.
+This first error lies in taking a projection too seriously, without heading its accuracy.
 Yet, for planning purposes, the accuracy in your forecast matters far more than the forecast itself.
 Therefore, the policies we need to make decisions on should depend far more on the range of possible outcomes than on the expected final number.
 He shares the dire consequences of financial and government institutions projecting cash flows without wrapping them in the thinnest layer of uncertainty.